LionWeb-io/lionweb-csharp/src/LionWeb.Core/Core/Notification/README.md

 var partition = new Geometry("geo");
 var receiver = new NotificationCounter();

-// When notifications are not supported, partition.GetNotificationSender() returns null. partition.GetNotificationSender()?.ConnectTo(receiver);
+// If notifications are not supported, partition.GetNotificationSender() returns null. partition.GetNotificationSender()?.ConnectTo(receiver);

 // This is a change to the model